cstenkamp/MastersThesisText/pandoc_markdown_base/2_3_datadrivengeneration.md

-\textbf{Conceptual Space in our Case = Euclidian space with interpretable dimensions}
+\textbf{Conceptual Space in our Case = Euclidean space with interpretable dimensions}

 Am ende soll rauskommen: A \textbf{feature-based representation}